NerdCod3r/number-guessing-game/README.md

 300
 It's lower than that, try again:
 275
 You guessed it in 4 tries.
-Congratulations!
+The secret number was 275.
+Nice job!
 ```
 ## ⚙️ Troubleshooting
 • If the script doesn't run, ensure it has executable permissions: